EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune NPC Aggro (50)

-{% hint style="info" %}
+!!! info
       Immune NPC Aggro, denoted by special attack 50, makes the NPC immune to aggro by NPCs.
-{% endhint %}

 ### **Example:**